kubade220/Project-Plus/README.md

-# Project plus instalist-android app  | Calculator mobile | iOS app
+# Project plus instalist-android App  | Calculator Mobile | iOS App

 ## About the project

-### The project includes the completion of tasks and answers to questions about the tasks
+### The project includes tests of Android and IOS applications, as well as performing tasks and answering questions about tasks.

 ### TASK